-The Group has also a number of shares of a non significant value in subsidiaries and associates for which, in respect to INTRALOT SA, there is no ultimate parent, company relationship in the form of a legal entity.
+The Group has also a number of shares of a non significant value in subsidiaries and associates to which, in respect to INTRALOT SA, there is no parent- subsidiary relationship in the form of a legal entity.

-The entity Inteltek Internet AS is consolidated with the full method as the requirements of IAS27 are met.
+The entity Inteltek Internet AS is consolidated with the full method as the requirements of IAS 27 are met.